 The Women and Public Policy Program fellowship does not offer a stipend.
 Office space in the WAPPP suite will be offered on a case-by-case basis.
 Please note in your cover letter whether or not you would like to be considered for residency.

 Applicants for the Women and Public Policy Program Fellowship should submit one complete copy of the following items:

 Applications must be received by WAPPP no later than February 14, 2014 for a fellowship beginning the following September.
-Applications for the 2014-2015 fellowship must be emailed to Kerry Conley, Communications Manager, at email@example.com.
+Applications for the 2014-2015 fellowship must be emailed to Nicole Carter Quinn, Assistant Director, at email@example.com.

 Applications will be reviewed by a faculty selection committee, and awards will be announced in early April.
 While being considered for a Women and Public Policy Program fellowship, please inform us if you receive another fellowship.

 Applicants will be notified of the selection committee’s decisions by early April.

 May Al-Dabbagh, Assistant Professor of Social Research and Public Policy, New York University Abu Dhabi